-There is currently one woman in senior management (representing 7% of senior management), and there are nil (0%) other members of the designated groups who hold positions on the Board or who are members of senior management.
-If the proposed new director is voted onto the Board by shareholders at the Meeting, the Board will include 11% representation from members of designated groups.
+There is currently one woman in senior management (representing 7% of senior management), and there are nil (0%) other members of the designated groups who hold senior management positions.
+There is currently one woman on the Board (representing 11% of the Board), and there are nil (0%) other members of the designated groups who hold a position on the Board.